the-events-calendar/the-events-calendar/readme.txt

 = 2.0.4 =

-2.0.4 is a minor bug patch for 2.0.
+2.0.4 contains bug patches and new features for 2.0.
 Are you upgrading from 1.6.5?
 Events 2.0 is a MAJOR upgrade, please backup your data and plan a little time in case you have to make any theme edits.
 Check out the upgrade tutorials in support on the tri.be website.

 = 2.0.3 =